panzerdp/dmitripavlutin.com/content/posts/160-json-modules/index.md

 By default, an ES module can import only JavaScript code.

-Thanks to JSON modules proposal you can import JSON content directly into an ES module.
+Thanks to the JSON modules proposal you can import JSON content directly into an ES module.
 This is done by using an import assertion right after the import statement:

 ```javascript
 import jsonContent from "./file.json" assert { type: "json" };
 ```

+You can use JSON modules starting Node.js 17.1 with the experimental flag `--experimental-json-modules`.
+Also, JSON modules are available in Chrome 91 and above.